mariojert/3744BIProject/README.md

 1. What is the correlation between ratings and total reviews recieved?

 While there initially seems to be none, the data actually forms a shape similar to normal distribution.
 Most of the ratings with a score between 3.5 and 4.5 seems to have a higher than average amount of total reviews as well.
-More than likely the more popular a phone was the more polarizing reviews it got and that ended up with it getting a larger amount of total reviews and a rating that seems average.
+More than likely the more popular a phone was, the more polarizing reviews it got and that ended up with it getting a larger amount of total reviews and a rating that seems average.

 2. Are reviews done been more helpful as time progresses?